-The following discipline management techniques may be used alone, in combination, or as part of progressive interventions for behavior prohibited by the Student Code of Conduct or by campus or classroom rules:
+The following discipline management techniques may be used alone, in combination, or as part of progressive interventions for behavior prohibited by the Code of Conduct or by campus or classroom rules:

 - Verbal correction, oral or written.

 - Cooling-off time or a brief "time-out" period, in accordance with law.

 - Seating changes within the classroom or vehicles owned or operated by the district.

 - Temporary confiscation of items that disrupt the educational process.

 - Rewards or demerits.

 - Behavioral contracts.

 - Counseling by teachers, school counselors, or administrative personnel.

 - Parent-teacher conferences.

 - Behavior coaching.

 - Anger management classes.

 - Mediation (victim-offender).

 - Classroom circles.

 - Family group conferencing.

 - Grade reductions for cheating, plagiarism, and as otherwise permitted by policy.

-- Detention, including outside regular school hours.

-- Sending the student to the office, another assigned area, or to in-school suspension. - Assignment of school duties, such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use.
-[See policy FO(LOCAL).] - Out-of-school suspension, as specified in Out-of-School Suspension on page. - Placement in a DAEP, as specified in DAEP on page . - Expulsion and/or placement in an alternative educational setting, as specified in Placement and/or Expulsion for Certain Offenses on page. - Expulsion, as specified in Expulsion on page. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.
+- Detention, including outside regular school hours. - Sending the student to the office, another assigned area, or to in-school suspension (ISS). - Assignment of school duties, such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Out-of-school suspension, as specified in Out-of-School Suspension on page. - Placement in a DAEP, as specified in DAEP on page . - Expulsion and/or placement in an alternative educational setting, as specified in Placement and/or Expulsion for Certain Offenses on page . - Expulsion, as specified in Expulsion on page . - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.